israel099/steal_wifi_passwords_duckyScript_flipperZero/README.md

 #how the program work explanation!
-in this DuckyScript we going to use the 8sec smart steal wifi password from pc using duckyScript which mean start at plugin/activate duckyscript the cmd going to minimize window mode ,and dependent on the amount of wifi password in target pc its going to run all the SSID and Passwords to json file and send to webhook server at the end its using c# script to exit the cmd and leave no trace to what just happned!
+in this DuckyScript we going to use the 8sec smart steal wifi password from pc using duckyScript which mean start at plugin into taget pc or activate duckyscript from flipper when start the cmd going to minimize window mode
+,and dependent on the amount of wifi password in target pc its going to run all the SSID and Passwords to json file and send to webhook server at the end its using c# script to exit the cmd and leave no trace to what just happned!